-International Law of the Sea and Pollution Conventions (1 credit hour)
+International Maritime Law (1 credit hour)

 Labor at the Crossroads of Immigration and Human Rights: A Legal Perspective (1 credit hour)